Chemogram: History

-Chemograms are a further development of a Chemigram originally presented in 1956 by the Belgian artist Pierre Cordier.
-Probably under the influence of the Dresden painter Edmund Kesting, who had been experimenting with photo chemicals on black and white photo paper six years earlier, in 1950, and who presented his resulting works under the heading of "chemical painting".
-Although Johann Schulze, Hippolyte Bayard, Maurice Tabard and Edmund Kesting had experimented in obtaining chemigram-like images before, Pierre Cordier is considered the pioneer of the chemigram and of its development as a means of artistic expression.
+Chemograms are a further development of the "chemigram" originally presented in 1956 by the Belgian artist Pierre Cordier.
+Cordier was probably influenced by the Dresden painter Edmund Kesting, who had been experimenting with photo chemicals on black and white photo paper six years earlier, in 1950, and who presented his resulting works under the heading of "chemical painting".
+Although Johann Schulze, Hippolyte Bayard, Maurice Tabard and Kesting had experimented in obtaining chemigram-like images before, Cordier is considered the pioneer of the chemigram and of its development as a means of artistic expression.

-The term "chemogram" (German: "Chemogramm") was coined in 1974 by the photo designer Josef H. Neumann from Dortmund.
-He had learned the technique of creating chemigrams from his Professor Pan Walther, who had adopted it from Edmund Kesting – both coming from Dresden.
+The term "chemogram" (Chemogramm) was coined in 1974 by the photo designer Josef H. Neumann from Dortmund.
+He had learned the technique of creating chemigrams from his Professor Pan Walther, who had adopted it from Kesting – both coming from Dresden.

-Neumann worked not only with a brush or cotton ball on black and white photo paper, but also exposed photo during the process.
-So this chemogram Neumann seventies of the 20th century differs beginning of the previously created decades cameraless Photogram.
+Neumann worked not only with a brush or cotton ball on black and white photo paper, but also exposed photo during the process, distinguishing Neumann's "chemogram" from the truly cameraless photogram.
 These artworks were almost simultaneously with the invention of photography of various important artists as distinctive in its initial phase Hippolyte Bayard, Thomas Wedgwood, William Henry Fox Talbot and later inziniert in the twenties Man Ray and László Moholy-Nagy and in the 30s by the painter Edmund Kesting and Christian Schad, by draped objects directly on suitably sensitized photographic paper and using a light source without use camera pictured.
-As the optic during the production process played a decisive role for him, he changed the term "chemigram" by replacing the letter „i“ with „o“.
+As the optic during the production process played a decisive role for him, he changed the term "chemigram" by replacing the letter I with an O.

-This way the first pieces of this technique were created at the Dortmund University of Applied Sciences and Arts from 1974 to 1976.
+Neumann created the first pieces with this technique at the Dortmund University of Applied Sciences and Arts from 1974 to 1976.
 The first chemograms were exhibited in 1976 at the "Fotografik Studio Gallerie Prof. Pan Walther" in Münster.